Nyoom-Projects/nyoom-local-server/README.md

 # nyoom-local-server
 This repo stores the local (client-side) server that runs Nyoom tasks.
-This server accepts commands from Nyoom-CLI (via a REST API), and either forwards tasks to aa Nyoom-host-server (to shedule tasks for non-local machines) or runs the tasks locally.
+This server accepts commands from Nyoom-CLI (via a REST API), and forwards requests to a Nyoom-host-server (to schedule tasks for nyoom-local servers to execute).

 Since most of the magic happens in this layer, I will use this as the primary source of explanation as to how Nyoom works.